AdobeDocs/workfront.en/help/classic/workfront-fusion/functions/map-using-functions.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: functions
-title: Map items using functions
+title: Map items using functions in Adobe Workfront Fusion
 description: When you map items, you can use functions to create simple or complex formulas.
 ---

-# Map items using functions
+# Map items using functions in Adobe Workfront Fusion

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 When you map items, you can use functions to create simple or complex formulas.

 The functions available in Adobe Workfront Fusion are similar to functions in Excel and in some programming languages.
 They evaluate general logic, math, text, dates, and arrays.
 They let you perform conditional logic and transformations of item values, such as converting a text to uppercase, trimming text, converting a date into a different format, and more.
-For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ## Access requirements